 What is the context of this research?

-The Acropora-eating flatworm (AEFW) is new to science but it has been a significant pest to the tropical marine aquarium community for over a decade.
-It is found in reef tanks around the world and can rapidly eat and destroy valuable Acropora corals.
+The Acropora-eating flatworm (AEFW) is new to science but it has been a significant pest to the marine aquarium community for over a decade.
+Found in reef tanks around the world, it can rapidly eat and destroy valuable Acropora corals.
 In order to control this pest we aim to answer some fundamental questions about its life cycle.

 What is the significance of this project?

-Acropora corals are among the most popular stony corals collected for the global aquarium trade and the emerging trade of cultivated corals is beginning to relieve the pressures that conventional coral collection has placed on wild stocks.
-The Acropora-eating flatworm (AEFW) is small and has perfect camouflage against its coral host, because of this they are easily, and inadvertently, introduced into reef tank systems.
-In this environment they thrive (possibly due to the absence of a natural predator) with devastating consequences for the corals.
+Acropora corals are among the most popular corals collected for the aquarium trade and the growing trade of cultivated corals is beginning to relieve the pressures that coral collection has placed on wild stocks.
+The Acropora-eating flatworm (AEFW) is perfectly camouflaged against the coral, because of this they are easily introduced into reef tanks, where they have devastating consequences for the corals.
 Understanding its life cycle is key to controlling populations and mitigating their impact.
 This research therefore is important for coral husbandry and conservation.

 What are the goals of the project?

-Update: Any funds raised above our original goal will go towards sequencing the messenger RNA (mRNA) of the AEFW.Sequencing the mRNA will allow us to identify the genes that are regulating the metabolism and development of this animal, and could provide putative targets for in-tank treatments (i.e. using reagents that can target and disrupt the activity of AEFW-specific genes).
+We will also sequence the transcriptome of the AEFW to identify the genes that are regulating the metabolism and development of this animal, and which could provide putative targets for in-tank treatments (i.e. using reagents that can target and disrupt the activity of AEFW-specific genes).

 This research will be performed in Houston, Texas in collaboration with Cat Dybala (president of the Marine Aquarium and Reef Society of Houston- MARSH) who has set up dedicated tank systems for the study of the Acropora-eating flatworm.
 We will use the funds raised through Microryza to cover the costs of equipment and consumables for the experiments: tanks, corals, chemical reagents, and overheads.
 This money will also fund a return airfare to Houston, accommodation and car rental.